matthewb22/frog/README.md

 [MDN Docs - Date().getTime()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime)

 Storing a Date as a number makes it easier to work out how long something takes.
-Once you can capture the Date of creation and the date of completion, display the time taken to complete a Task on the screen
+Once you can capture the date of creation and the date of completion, display the time taken to complete a Task on the screen

 ## Challenge 4 - Create a Component to display most recently completed task